Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: Experimental results

 \subsubsection{Zero field results}

 As the TF results have already shown, the sputtered and thermal grown samples show very different behavior.
 This is even more pronounced for the ZF results.

 \paragraph{Sputtered Sample}

-The sputtered samples show clear zero-field oscillations at the lowest measured temperature.
-Since there are two distinct frequencies, they are shown separately in Fig.\ref{fig:Ta2O5_sputtered_ZF_shortTime} (high frequency) and Fig.\ref{fig:Ta2O5_sputtered_ZF_longTime} (low frequency).
+The sputtered sample shows clear zero-field oscillations at the lowest measured temperature.
+Since there are two distinct frequencies: high and low, they are shown in Fig.~\ref{fig:Ta2O5_sputtered_ZF_both}.
+Such ZF oscillations are often a signature of an ordered magnetic ground state, in our case likely antiferromagnetically coupled moments present as the transition is not detectable in SQUID magnetometry (see Appendix B), we don't have a conventional long-range order in the system, however clearly strongly correlated magnetic moments are leading to muons' precession.
 The high frequency corresponds to an internal field of $B_{{\rm loc}, 1} \sim 150$~mT at the muon site, whereas the low frequency is $B_{{\rm loc}, 2} \sim 1.5$~mT.
-This means that there are two distinct muon sites present in the structure.
-Such ZF oscillations are a very clear signature of an ordered magnetic ground state, likely of antiferromagnetic order as the transition is not detectable in SQUID magnetometry (see Appendix B).
-Since the coupling of the ordered electronic moment to the muon spin is of magnetic dipolar character, the low frequency signal is from muons which are about a 4.5 further away from the ordered electronic moment.
+This means that there are two distinct muon sites present in the structure most likely due to two types of defects (caused by oxygen vacancies).
+Since the coupling of the ordered electronic moment to the muon spin is of magnetic dipolar character, we expect a dependence of the internal field on distance $r$ between the muon and the ordered magnetic moment of $1/r^3$.
+We can therefore deduce from the ratio of the estimated internal fields, that the low frequency signal is from muons which are about $4.6$ times further away from the ordered electronic moment.
 It is also apparent that there is substantially more disorder towards the sample surface since the oscillation amplitude is much more strongly damped.
-These ZF oscillations have already been washed out at $T=4$~K. Note: It looks as if there are two transitions present: one at around $T_{\rm M,h}=225$~K as deduced from the TF measurements, and a second one at around $T_{\rm M,l}=3$~K. A comparison of ZF time spectra of $T=2.8$~K and $T=279$~K for $E=14$~keV are shown in Fig.\ref{fig:Ta2O5_sputtered_ZF_low_and_highT}.
+These ZF oscillations have already been washed out at $T=4$~K. Note: It looks as if there are two transitions present: one at around $T_{\rm M,h}=225$~K as deduced from the TF measurements (left panel of Fig.~\ref{fig:Ta_oxides_fM}), and a second one at around $T_{\rm M,l}=3$~K that can be deduced from the ZF oscillations vanishing at $T=4$~K (data not shown).
+A comparison of ZF time spectra of $T=2.8$~K and $T=279$~K for $E=14$~keV are shown in Fig.~\ref{fig:Ta2O5_sputtered_ZF_low_and_highT}.

 \paragraph{Thermally Grown Sample}